 - Keep 100% audio quality and ID3 tags in the output files

 - Allow transferring Spotify music to other portable players

 Part 2.
-Convert and Download Spotify Music to WAV: Detailed Steps
+Convert and Download Spotify Music to FLAC: Detailed Steps

 Install and launch this Spotify music converter on the computer.
 On the interface, please find the top taskbar and open the menu icon.
 Hit the ‘Register’ to verify your licensed email and licensed code.
 If you don’t have your own licensed info, go to AudKit’s official store and get one.

 Step 1 Log in to AudKit and load Spotify music

 Open the AudKit app and the Spotify app will automatically open.
 Just drag and drop the song or playlist from Spotify to the main window of AudKit.
 Or copy and paste the URL of the playlist or song to the search box in AudKit.
 Don’ forget to click the plus tab.

 Step 2 Change Spotify output format to FLAC